-[This categorically excluded activity/project converts to EXEMPT per Section 58.34(a)(12), because it does not require any mitigation for compliance with any listed statutes or authorities, nor requires any formal permit or license; Funds may be committed and drawn down after certification of this part for this (now) EXEMPT project; OR [X This categorically excluded activity/project cannot convert to Exempt status because one or more statutes or authorities listed at Section 58.5 requires formal consultation or mitigation.
-Complete consultation/mitigation protocol requirements, publish NOI/RROF and obtain "Authority to Use Grant Funds" (HUD 7015.16) per Section 58.70 and 58.71 before committing or drawing down any funds; OR

-Assessment according to Pa lly categorically excluded, is now subject to art 58 Subpart E due to extraordinary Prepar er Signature: Ricoutt Date: April 7, 2025 Name / Title/ Organization: Ricardo Espiet Lopez// / Depart tment of Housing - Puerto Rico Respo Responsible Entity Agency Official Signature: Land Land Date: 4/7/2025

-Name/ Title: Pedro A. de León Rodríguez, MSEM/Permits and Environmental Compliance Specialist
+This categorically excluded activity/project converts to EXEMPT per Section 58.34(a)(12), because it does not require any mitigation for compliance with any listed statutes or authorities, nor requires any formal permit or license; Funds may be committed and drawn down after certification of this part for this (now) EXEMPT project; OR X This categorically excluded activity/project cannot convert to Exempt status because one or more statutes or authorities listed at Section 58.5 requires formal consultation or mitigation.
+Complete consultation/mitigation protocol requirements, publish NOI/RROF and obtain "Authority to Use Grant Funds" (HUD 7015.16) per Section 58.70 and 58.71 before committing or drawing down any funds; OR This project is not categorically excluded OR, if originally categorically excluded, is now subject to a full Environmental Assessment according to Part 58 Subpart E due to extraordinary circumstances (Section 58.35(c)). rer Signature: Prepar rer Signature: Date: Date: Name / Title/ Organization: Ianmario Heredia / // Department of Housing - Puerto Rico Responsible Entity Agency Official Signature: A. le lu Date: 4/8/2025 Responsible Entity Agency Official Signature: 12.
+12. Date: 4/8/2025 Name/ Title: Pedro A. de León Rodríguez, MSEM/Permits and Environmental Compliance Specialist Name/ litie: 1-04/07/1.
+40 Econ (Coungace, McEM) of mile and Environmental compliance operation